lchang552/MLIR-DLModels/README.md

-# python-based MLIR test case generation tool
+# Python-based MLIR test case generation tool

 This is a tool for generation MLIR test cases
 ## The function of this tool